Srushtikhavatkoppa/Breast-Cancer-Classification-Using-Machine-Learning/README.md

-Breast Cancer Classification Uisng Machine Learning This project demonstrates the implementation of a Logistic Regression classifier in Python using a Google Colab notebook.
+*Breast Cancer Classification Uisng Machine*
+This project demonstrates the implementation of a Logistic Regression classifier in Python using a Google Colab notebook.
 The model is trained to perform binary classification, using Scikit-Learn for building, training, and evaluating the model.

 Table of Contents: